unicode-org/icu/icu4c/source/samples/ustring/readme.txt

-Copyright (C) 2016 and later: Unicode, Inc. and others.
+Copyright (c) 2002-2005, International Business Machines Corporation and others.
+All Rights Reserved.
-License & terms of use: http://www.unicode.org/copyright.htmlustring: Unicode String Manipulation
+ustring: Unicode String Manipulation

 This sample demonstrates
          Using ICU to manipulate UnicodeString objects